konradhalas/residuum/README.md

 ![Residuum Robot](/other/photos/photo_1.jpg?raw=true)

 The main goal of this project was to take part in a robots contest as quick as possible.
-Such attitude helped me to finish this project in a short time (~2 months), but also resolved many of my doubts - whenever I had a few possible solutions, I chose the easier one.
+Such attitude helped me to finish this construction in a short time (~2 months), but also resolved many of my doubts - whenever I had a few possible solutions, I chose the easier one.
 Of course such approach has also drawbacks - Residuum it's definitely not a speed daemon.

 However, project is done and I learned a lot during this time.
 Robots contest was also a very good lesson for such beginner like I am.
-I have many ideas which I want to implement so stay tuned for the next version of Residuum.
+I have many ideas which I want to implement so this is definitely not my last line follower.

 Let's go briefly through all construction details.